Professor-Ruiz/Master-Assignment-Template/README.md

 - Before writing any code, develop your algorithm.
 Create a flowchart to represent your program logic.
     - [diagrams.net](https://app.diagrams.net/) is a free and easy tool you can use to create flowcharts.
-    - I created an [instructional video](https://youtu.be/jbAJk1pBUYk) for creating flowcharts.
+    - I created an [instructional video](https://youtu.be/oy5nhA7QpNI) for creating and submitting flowcharts.

 - The user prompt and output should be formatted exactly as the example below:
   ```